iTwin/appui/apps/test-app/README.md

 ## Environment Variables

 You can set environment variables to alter the default behavior of various aspects of the application.
 To set the environment variables create a `.env` file in the `apps/test-app` directory.
-For a full list of variables see the [.env.template](.env.template) section below.
+For a full list of variables see the [.env.template](.env.template) file.

 ### URL parameters